African American Genealogy Resources

 • The Louisville Leader reported world, national, and local news and addressed the social, legal, and political concerns of Black Americans across Kentucky.

 • The University of Louisville Archives has digitized issues of The Louisville Leader from 1917-1950.
-See a description of the resource here.
+Explore the collection here.

 Other Black newspapers available on microfilm at the Filson